sandipdatta/cache_updater/README.md

 This Cloud Function provides an automated mechanism for updating the Vertex AI Context Cache used by the main Travel Insurance FAQ chatbot.
 Its primary purpose is to ensure that the chatbot's knowledge base is always synchronized with the latest version of the master FAQ document (`travel_faq.pdf`).

 The function is triggered whenever a file is uploaded or modified in a specific Google Cloud Storage (GCS) bucket.
-It then creates a new Vertex AI Context Cache using the updated file and stores the new cache's unique ID in a central Firestore document.
+It first retrieves the ID of the existing cache from a Firestore document and deletes it to prevent conflicts.
+It then creates a new Vertex AI Context Cache with a 10-year expiration time using the updated file and stores the new cache's unique ID back into the same Firestore document.
 The main chatbot application reads this Firestore document to dynamically retrieve and use the latest active cache, ensuring that users always get answers from the most current information without requiring any manual intervention or application restarts.

 ## 2. Process Flow